slaypni/Corset/README.md

 It currently does not handle streaming APIs.

-features:
+Features:
-  Authenticate with Twitter
+- Authenticate with Twitter
-  Relay Twitter API appending CORS
+- Relay Twitter API appending CORS
-  Issue a token for Firebase
+- Issue a token for Firebase

 Install
 -------